bembelstemmer/ioBroker.batrium-bms/README.md

 * Various Package Upgrades (inc. Update to ioBroker Adapter lib v3)
 * Adding of Tests for Node Version 20.x
 * Fixed marking of properties writeable even if they're not
+* Fixed wrong Naming of Object 5732.ShuntStatus
+* Reworked Object Roles to better match their meaning (where meaning was known)

 ### 0.4.0 (2023-03-22)
 * Added Message Type 4232 (Cell Status Full)